Frazer Center Summer Camp

 10) Is a therapist required if my child has a disability/special need?

 This will be determined on a case-by-case basis.
-Our Early Intervention Coordinator and Summer Camp Administrator will conduct an observation before enrollment to assess the child's needs.
+Our Inclusion Team and Summer Camp Administrator will conduct an observation before enrollment to assess each child’s needs.
 The team will communicate with you to determine if Frazer is equipped and staffed to provide the appropriate support for your child and the best course of action.
-Once the application is filled out, please specify the challenges your child may have, and a team member will reach out to schedule the observation.
+Within the application, please specify the challenges your child may have, and a team member will reach out to schedule the observation.
+This process applies for all children who apply for Summer Camp outside of current students (because they have already been assessed.)

 11) If my child does not attend Frazer for Pre-K, will they need to be observed before enrollment in summer camp?

 Yes.
-Once your child's application has been submitted, a summer camp administrator will contact your family to schedule an observation.
+Once your child's application has been submitted, our Summer Camp Administrator will contact your family to schedule an observation.